Regulation of Care

 (d) where

-appropriate provide adequate and suitable facilities for care receivers to
+appropriate provide adequate and suitable facilities for service users to wash,

 (e) ensure